Open Start-LUC libraries homepage

 To read and use an article, you'll have to see its full text first.

-*HINT: You can also click on the green Full text available link:
+*HINT: You can also click on the green Available Online link:

 VIEW IT OPTIONS

 Details about the article should pop up.
 From here, you can see many links under View It where the article's full text is available.

 *HINT: Be sure to always select a link that ends in (Lakeside Campuses), unless you are a student primarily on the Health Sciences campus.

 *Also check the "Available from" dates on each link option to make sure your article will be included.

 WHAT IF THERE ARE NO FULL TEXT LINKS?